Trade/other name(s): Zelboraf

 Some drugs and supplements could cause vemurafenib to build up in your blood, which might worsen side effects and other problems:

-- Some antibiotics, such as erythromycin, clarithromycin (Biaxin), telithromycin (Ketek), and similar drugs
+- Some antibiotics, such as erythromycin, clarithromycin (Biaxin), telithromycin (Ketek), and drugs like them

-- Anti-fungal medicines such as ketoconazole (Nizoral), itraconazole (Sporanox), and voriconazole (Vfend)
+- Anti-fungal medicines such as ketoconazole (Nizoral), itraconazole (Sporanox), fluconazole (Diflucan), and voriconazole (Vfend)

 - Some anti-depressant drugs, such as nefazodone (Serzone)